Table of Contents

 In addition to your basic KYC documents (like your proof of address and identity) and property documents (like chain of documents and title deeds of the land), the home loan lender asks you to submit your income tax documents, such as copies of your income tax returns (ITR).

-Form No 16 for salaried individuals
+What is Form 16 for salaried individuals

 Even though it is mandatory for every individual, whose gross salary exceeds the basic exemption limit, to file his income tax return under the Indian income tax laws, not all salaried employees do so.
 Lenders who are only interested in verifying the applicant’s repayment capacity, accept Form No 16 as proof of one’s income and do not insist on your income tax return.